 - A copy of your entry stamp or a copy of your visa, if you entered with one.

 - Thai visa extension photo requirements:- 1 passport photo, 4x6cm

 - 1,900฿ fee for extension paid in cash

 Some immigration offices can ask for TM30 optionally.
 Usually they don’t since the hotel has the responsibility to get it for you, although you can do it as well.
 This can be done online or by visiting the local immigration office.
 There have been cases where people dug up a screenshot of the filing done by the property manager from phone and business card, and that worked.
 But don’t count on luck.

 All copies must be signed.
 There’s always a photocopier and a photoshop on-premise or nearby where these can be arranged for a small fee.TM 6 used to be a requirement, but it belongs to history now, at least for those who fly in.

 The whole procedure to extend Thailand visa is straightforward but it can be time-consuming.
 Expect to spend 1-2 hours at the immigration office.
 The fastest I’ve completed an extension was in 30 minutes.

 Complete the form.
-You will need to fill in your personal information, no. of requested days, reason of extension, address in Thailand etc. Then gather necessary copies and a photo.
+You will need to fill in your personal information, no. of requested days, the reason for the extension, address in Thailand etc. Then gather the necessary copies and a photo.
 Attach your photo to the designated area in the form and sign it.

 Hand over your passport and paperwork to receive a queue number.